apereo/cas/docs/cas-server-documentation/installation/Configuring-Authentication-Events.md

 ## Configuration

-The following storage backends are available for consumption of events:
+The following storage backends are available for consumption of events.

 ### MongoDb